 - If your work is declined, we ask that you wait three months before submitting again to the same genre, unless an editor requests more work from you.

-- Please, please, double-space your submission and use Times New Roman 12.
+- Please double-space your submission and use Times New Roman 12.
+Email us if you need accommodations.

 - We do not discriminate on the basis of age, ancestry, disability, family status, gender identity or expression, national origin, race, religion, sex or sexual orientation, or for any other reason.